 - Olive Oil: Use a good-quality extra virgin olive oil for richness and depth of flavor.
 During testing, I found that a peppery olive oil gave the best balance against the sweetness of the roasted red peppers.
 A mild oil made the dip taste flat, so this is one ingredient worth choosing carefully.

 - Breadcrumbs: Breadcrumbs give muhammara its body and a lightly creamy texture.
 I tested a few versions using almond flour and ground walnuts, but gluten-free breadcrumbs provided the best consistency without making the dip dense.
 Look for a finely ground variety that blends smoothly.
+If you can't find breadcrumbs, you can use ground walnuts or almond flour.
+Both will keep the dip thick, though almond flour gives a softer texture than ground walnuts.
+I preferred almond flour to ground walnuts in testing when substituting for breadcrumbs.

 - Pomegranate Molasses: This syrup adds tang, sweetness, and a subtle fruitiness that ties everything together.
 I tested a few different brands and found that some were overly sweet while others leaned tart.
 The ideal one should have a balance of both.
 If you have access to an imported or specialty Mediterranean brand, this is the place to use it.
+If you can't find pomegranate molasses, mix equal parts of balsamic vinegar and honey.
+It won't be quite as tart, but it gives a nice balance of acidity and sweetness.

 See the recipe card for quantities.